France will deploy 40,000 officers to quell violence that erupted after police fatally shot a teen

 “I hurt for my France,” he tweeted.

-Corbet reported from Paris.
-Oleg Cetinic and Christophe Ena in Nanterre, and Angela Charlton in Paris, contributed.
+Sylvie Corbet reported from Paris.
+Oleg Cetinic and Christophe Ena in Nanterre, and Angela Charlton in Paris, contributed to this story.

 Credit: AP